 That’s exactly what your friends here at Bellhops are going to do for you today.
 We have a huge team (many of which have lived all over the United States) and we have moved thousands of people, just like you, all over the country.

-Let’s just say, we know a thing or two about moving, and if you keep reading, we can help you make your big move both exhilarating and once you are finally settled in, refreshing.
+Keep reading, and we can help you make your big move both exhilarating and, once you’re finally settled in, refreshing.

 Are you ready?
 Good.
-We are about to walk you through everything you will need to know and do as you get started on this exciting adventure.
+We’ll walk you through everything you will need to know and do as you get started on this exciting adventure.

 First thing’s first, before you move to another state, you should probably have a job in the state you are moving to.
 Or, at the very least, know how you are going to get a job once you are there.
 We see quite a few young people get adventurous and make a jump to another state, without having taken the time to properly plan out the move.